Russian blogger sentenced to 5 years in prison for a tweet | DW | 03.09.2019

 In the posting, Sinitsa wrote: "They could look at their happy family photos, study the geolocations and then the child of a brave law enforcement officer simply doesn't come home from school.
 Instead of a child, the mail brings a CD with a snuff video."

 Alexey Navalny, the most prominent member of Russia's fractured opposition, described Sinitsa's missive as "stupid" in a twitter post of his own.
-However, he argued no one would have seen the tweet had the government not chose to prosecute Sinitsa and said there was no law against stupidity in Russia.
+However, he argued no one would have seen the tweet had the government not chosen to prosecute Sinitsa, and said there was no law against stupidity in Russia.

 Read more: After 20 years, is Vladimir Putin's untouchable image crumbling?